What is ‘flurona’? Israel reports first case of double Covid and flu infection

 The country lifted outdoor mask mandates in April, making them obligatory only for large gatherings, and cases have steadily surged since.

-Health ministry data showed that 80,523 cases were recorded in Israel on Wednesday.
-The country has suffered more than 1.67m infections and 8,290 coronavirus-related deaths since the pandemic began.
+Health ministry data showed that 18,501 new cases were recorded in Israel on Sunday.
+The country has suffered more than 1.79m infections and 8,318 coronavirus-related deaths since the pandemic began.

 The head of the army’s coronavirus task force has meanwhile warned that Israel’s healthcare system would “collapse” if Omicron is allowed to spread unchecked, according to Haaretz.